 As this one warmed in the glass hints of mocha or coffee rose to the forefront.
 With vanilla and buttery charm already filling the palate something more original beckoned in the way of cocktail creation.

-Ocho Limón Café – created by Cheri Loughlin
+Ocho Limón Café – recipe by Cheri Loughlin

 2 ounces Tequila Ocho Plata